New Novartis drug may upend heart failure treatment

 In terms of side effects, patients on LCZ696 suffered more low blood pressure and non-serious swelling but less kidney impairment, high potassium and cough than the enalapril group.

-Analyst forecasts for LCZ696 have been climbing in recent months and the consensus for sales in 2019 - four years after its expected launch - currently stands at $1.9 billion (1.14 billion pounds), according to Thomson Reuters Cortellis.
+Analyst forecasts for LCZ696 have been climbing in recent months and the consensus for sales in 2019 - four years after its expected launch - currently stands at $1.9 billion, according to Thomson Reuters Cortellis.

 Still, analysts have found it hard to predict the drug's potential pending the detailed data, prompting some to adopt a cautious stance while others see sales well above $5 billion.